 If you are invited to submit a Stage 1 proposal, in addition to the above eligibility requirements, you will need to:

 - Be US-based.
 This program is open to student-led teams from US-based colleges or universities, not for individual inventors.
 Grant funds are awarded to the institution, not directly to teams or ventures.
-We do not accept international universities at this time.
+We do not accept proposals from international universities at this time.

 - Be from a VentureWell member institution, or obtain membership.
 Your institution must be a VentureWell member at the time of your Stage 1 E-Team application submission.
 To check the member status of your institution, click here: If your university is not a current Member, you can read more about the benefits of membership, as well as how to apply or renew, here.
 If you have questions or need assistance, please contact firstname.lastname@example.org.